bbopt/nomad/doc/user_guide/source/SgteLib.rst

 ``BUDGET``
 """"""""""""""
 | Budget for model parameter optimization.
-The number of sets of model parameters that are tested is equal to the optimization budget multiplied by the the number of parameters to optimize.
+The number of sets of model parameters that are tested is equal to the optimization budget multiplied by the number of parameters to optimize.
 | Allowed for ALL types of model.
 | Default value: :math:`20`